pascalheidmann/pascalheidmann.github.io/content/posts/dependency-injection-from-scratch.md

 Singletons are the result of the mentioned issues.
 They are a software pattern
 that aims to have a single instance of a given object that will be reused for every consecutive use case.
-To achieve this task there is always a method to get the same instance again, and if none exists yet they will create it.
+To achieve this task there is always a method to get the same instance again, and if none exists, yet they will create it.

 ### Functional-style singleton